naibatsuteki/tmp_blog/blog_1/content.md

 }
 ```

-Now we can simply define as many environment as we want without change the code base.
+Now we can simply define as many environments as we want without changing the code base.

-**Note:** Before interact with infrastructure in different environment we need remove `.terragrunt_cache` by execute `<rm with find command here>`.
+**Note:** Before interacting with infrastructure in different environments we need to remove `.terragrunt_cache` by executing `<rm with find command here>`.

 ```sh
 ├── terragrunt.hcl